golincode/guides/capistrano/setup-capistrano.md

 An example `deploy.rb` can be found [here](deploy.rb).

 An example environment file can be found [here](env.rb) (it has staging defaults within it).

+## Capfile

+Please also check the `Capfile` that is generated.
+For non-Rails projects, several of the files that are required will not be of use, however, there will be libs you want to load in here, such as `capistrano/rbenv`.

+Whenever you add an additional Gem to the `Gemfile` for Capistrano, you will need to load it into the `Capfile`.

+To check your tasks are loaded, run `cap -vT` to list out the tasks Capistrano is aware of.
+If the list doesn't look complete, it's likely you have missed them from your `Capfile`

+## Deploy

 After configuring your deployment, you can kick off a deployment with: